SaxionMechatronics/mocap_px4_bridge/docs/PX4+Mocap+ROS2-Guide/Indoor Localization using OptiTrack and PX4_ AeroSTREAM Workshop Guide.md

 Acknowledgment
 ===============

-This training material was prepared and delivered as part of the Horizon Europe CSA project: AeroSTREAM (Grant Agreement number: 101071270).
+This training material update results from short-term visits and collaboration between Saxion and UNIZG-FSB and was prepared and delivered as part of the Horizon Europe CSA project: AeroSTREAM (Grant Agreement number: 101071270)."
 <p align="center">
   <img src="./attachments/aerostream-logo.png" alt="aerostream-logo"/>
 </p>